logicalclocks/hops-docs/docs/getting_started/installation_guide/requirements/os.rst

 * RedHat 7.6+
 * Centos 7.6+

-Hopsworks has not been tested on other Linux distributions.
+Hopsworks is not tested on other Linux distributions.